sixertoy/howto/README.md

 # Howto Node

-> Some howto for NodeJS
+> Some howtos for NodeJS

 ## How to generate Markdown Documentation